LyzandeR/lyzander-website/README.md

 This is my professional website!

 You can find the source code of the full website here.
-It includes a section about my professional milestones so far and a blog about Data Science.
+It includes a section about my professional milestones and a blog about Data Science.

 I hope you like it!
 Feedback is always welcome.